| Nana's

 1998.
 (I actually call them Mom and Dad, it's the grandchildren that call them

 Nana and Papa!)
-During my visit I watched my Mom tediously copy recipes by hand
+During my visit I watched Mom tediously copy recipes by hand

 to send to relatives.
 At that moment Nana's Recipes was born — I knew